kaylah176/Project_3/README.md

 ## Future Applications of Software
 Our software can be adapted to other private-equity backed assets as our platform effectively acts as a way to purchase and sell any security pegged to cashflows from the asset.
 This allows the software to tap into the speed, accessibility, and security of crypto-currency with the asset price pegged to a value deemed appropriate.
 For our example we used the Zillow Zestimates, we can also used a 'Discounted Cashflow Model' for buyers and sellers to find an appropriate pricing for their assets.
-Furthermore, the software could include multiple assets for buyers and sellers to interact with one another.
+Mainly the following can be achieved:
+1. **Improve available analytics for property valuation**: Buyers & Sellers can use alternatives to value real-estate (or any asset for that matter).
+2. **Open doors for creating financial instruments**: Through crypto-currency, individuals can use more complex financial instruments such as options contracts, or shorting to bet on or against price increase/decrease of a particular asset.
+Furthermore, this could introduce liquidity across private-equity.
+3. **Host Multiple Assets**: Investors could have accounts where they can view multiple holdings (beyond real-estate).

 ## Sources:
 1. https://stackoverflow.com/questions/12309269/how-do-i-write-json-data-to-a-file